 - IMS creates custom, not "cookie cutter" business plans tailored to meet the needs of the client and their target audience.
 Having written for more than $800MM in commercial real estate and other projects worldwide, IMS has the experience and ability to deliver a quality and well written business plan for you.

 - IMS has teamed up with Raul Carrega, CPA and Ali Adawiya from SongCare / Audit Time LLC to conduct royalty audits for artists, actors, authors and professional athletes involved in publishing and merchandising.

 Fraud Risk Assessment

-The Fraud Risk Assessment was developed by the Association of Certified Fraud Examiners and is a tool used by organizations consisting of a series of questions designed to zoom in on areas of risk and formulate the controls needed to minimize the opportunity of fraud from occurring.
+The Fraud Risk Assessment was developed by the Association of Certified Fraud Examiners and is a tool used by business and nonprofit organizations consisting of a series of questions designed to zoom in on areas of risk and formulate the controls needed to minimize the opportunity of fraud from occurring.

 - Identify the potential inherent fraud risks. - Evaluate whether the identified controls are operating effectively and efficiently. - Identify and evaluate residual fraud risks resulting from ineffective or nonexistent controls. - Determine what internal controls need to be added.